Roundness of the ample cone and existence of double Lagrangian fibrations on hyperkahler manifolds: Kobayashi metric on hyperk ahler manifolds

 {\bf Proof:} From \cite[Theorem 3.11]{_AV:construction_autom_} it follows that there exists a projective deformation with Picard rank 3, isotropic classes in $H^{1,1}(M)\cap H^2(M, \Q)$ and without MBM classes of type (1,1).
 From \cite[Theorem 2.10]{_AV:construction_autom_} it follows that for such a manifold the K\"ahler cone is equal to the positive cone, and from \cite[Theorem 2.6, Theorem 2.7, Corollary 2.12]{_AV:construction_autom_} it follows that its automorphism group has finite index in the arithmetic group $SO(\Pic(M))$. \endproof

 \theorem \cite{klv} Let $M$ be a projective, maximal holonomy hyperk\"ahler manifold with two non-collinear isotropic rational classes in $H^{1,1}(M)$ and with round K\"ahler cone.
 Assume that $M$ satisfies the SYZ conjecture, that is, any nef bundle on $M$ is semiample.
-Then $M$ admits infinitely many transversal holomorphic Lagrangian fibrations.
+Then $M$ admits at least two transversal holomorphic Lagrangian fibrations.
 In particular, the Kobayashi pseudometric on $M$ vanishes.

 {\bf Proof:} Since the K\"ahler cone of $M$ is round, there exist rational vectors on the boundary of the K\"ahler cone of $M$.
 These points correspond to rational points in the real quadric $\{l \in {\Bbb P} H^2(M, \Q)\ \ |\ \ q(l,l)=0\}$.